bigning/coursera_hpp/README.md

-Assignments of Heterogeneous Parallel Programming.
+Assignments of Heterogeneous Parallel Programming